 A Sunday morning on the Gastlosen hiking trail was a quintessential Swiss experience.
-There was epic, panoramic mountain views, friendly hikers of all ages on the trail, ‘bonjour’ being thrown around every few steps, coffee and cake back at the cabin restaurant and it was all topped off by the owner playing the Fribourg anthem on the Alpine Horn.
+There were epic, panoramic mountain views, friendly hikers of all ages on the trail, ‘bonjour’ being thrown around every few steps, coffee and cake back at the cabin restaurant and it was all topped off by the owner playing the Fribourg anthem on the Alpine Horn.
 It was a morning not to be forgotten.

 I must address the Dolomites reference in the title.
-While Gastlosen hike isn’t quite the Dolomites, we couldn’t help but draw parallels as the resemblance of the jagged, narrow, cliff face had us likening the scenery to the famous, ‘Dolomiti’, one of Italy’s biggest attractions.
+While the Gastlosen hike isn’t quite the Dolomites, we couldn’t help but draw parallels as the resemblance of the jagged, narrow, cliff face had us likening the scenery to the famous, ‘Dolomiti’, one of Italy’s biggest attractions.

 The regular way to hike at Gastlosen is to do the circular, panoramic route.
 However, we did the much more entertaining and challenging summit of Wandflue.
+In this blog post, I’ll share the details of our hike so you can explore the beautiful Gastlosen trails yourself.

-Hike Distance: From the parking lot to the summit and return the hike is almost 10 kilometers exactly.
+• Hike Distance: From the parking lot to the summit and return the hike is almost 10 kilometers exactly.

-Hike Duration: 2.5 to 3 hours of moving time.
+• Hike Duration: 2.5 to 3 hours of moving time.

 HOW TO GET TO GASTLOSEN HIKING TRAIL